 A friend told me about Lexington Law Firm and was ranting and raving about how awesome they were.
 I was skeptical at first, but after seeing what they did for him, I knew I had to give them a try.

 Lexington Law Changed My Life

 I called 800-220-0084 and was connected to a credit expert who was very friendly and understanding.
 She was also exceptionally knowledgeable.
 I asked her many questions about the negative items on my credit report and told her about my situation.
 After about 10 minutes of talking with her, I decided to sign up.
 About 3 weeks later, I started receiving letters from the credit bureaus informing me that negative accounts had been removed from my credit reports!
 (See below.)

 And I’m not an exception to the rule.
-In 2015, Lexington Law successfully removed nearly 430,000 bankruptcies from individuals’ credit report.
-In total, they removed over 7.5 million negative items for the year.
+In 2016, Lexington Law successfully removed over 362,000 bankruptcies from individuals’ credit report.
+In total, they removed over 9 million negative items for the year.
 So if you have other negative items plaguing your credit report in addition to a bankruptcy, Lexington Law is your go-to resource to get those items successfully removed.